ryan-spencer1220/VendorAndOrderTracker.Solution/README.md

 ## Description

+This application was designed to demonstate proficiency with "objects within objects" using ASP.NET MVC architecture.
+Users are greeted with a splash page directing to either a "Add new vendors page" or "View vendors" page.
+Users can add new vendors and also add specific orders attached to a particular vendor.

 ## Setup/Installation Requirements

 **Cloning**

-1. In order to utilize this page on your local machine, you will need to clone a copy of this repository using the "$ git clone {url}" command in your coding terminal.
+1. In order to utilize this page on your local machine, you will need to clone a copy of this repository using the "$ git clone https://github.com/ryan-spencer1220/VendorOrderTracker.Solution" command in your coding terminal.

-2. Navigate to your desired directory in your command terminal and run "$ git clone REPO URL"
+2. Navigate to your desired directory in your command terminal and run "$ git clone https://github.com/ryan-spencer1220/VendorOrderTracker.Solution"

 3. Should you wish to edit the code you cloned, you will need coding software.
 VS Code is an example of a free code editor, which can be downloaded at https://code.visualstudio.com/_.